slavielle/grabbag/README.md

 ## Features :
 * Compact path like syntax using uniform syntax for getter, method or property
 * Prevent exception while accessing objects chains and provide a default value when a path cannot be resolved
-* Multiple values result using #any
+* Multiple values result using %any
 * Structured result using query

 ## A first example